Putting Security First: How Dashlane Protects Your Data

 Dashlane evolves as the threat landscape grows

-Our culture of security not only works to keep your data safe but it also fosters an environment that encourages innovation.
+Our culture of security not only works to keep your data safe but also fosters an environment that encourages innovation.
 And we’re continually looking for state-of-the-art ways to broaden and strengthen the security of our products.

 In 2018, we saw computing power increase and migrated our key derivation function from PBKDF2 to Argon2 to ensure we were offering the most up-to-date solution.
 Argon2 is optimized to resist GPU cracking attacks.
 Not only did we make Argon2 the default for our new customers, but we also made sure to automatically migrate existing customers so they benefited from the most up-to-date and secure solution.